AvitalGalper/IR-project/README.md

 This directory contains the file search_fronted.py that run the flask app which recieves http requests for queries, and returns the results for them.

 ### backend
 Inside this folder, you'll find the functionality responsible for reading the posting list, performing BM25 calculations, and implementing all the functions used by the Search_frontend.
-This functionality is distributed across three files: "indexMethods", "inverted_index_gcp", and "EnumPaths".
+This functionality is distributed across three files: "indexMethods.py", "inverted_index_gcp.py", and "EnumPaths.py".